thaeus/diaspora-compose/README.md

 7. postgres=# alter user diaspora with superuser;
 8. createdb -U diaspora -p 5566 diaspora_production;

-//bring stack down and back up again.  the database should populate now.
+9. //bring stack down and back up again.  the database should populate now.
-9. docker-compose down
+10. docker-compose down
-10. docker-compose up -d
+11. docker-compose up -d

+# Thank you (see the [compose directory](https://gitlab.koehn.com/docker/diaspora/tree/master/compose) for giving me a base to work from